How to Improve Curb Appeal and Sell Your Home Faster

 If your property has a patio, deck, or entertainment area that's visible from the street or from the front of the listing photos, ensure it's clean, staged with neutral furniture if possible, and free of clutter.
 A well-presented outdoor area suggests lifestyle, and in South Africa, lifestyle sells.

-The return on curb appeal investment is disproportionately high.
-R5,000 spent on garden cleanup, exterior paint, and a new front door handle can generate more buyer interest than R30,000 spent on a kitchen update that buyers don't see until they've already decided whether to book a viewing.
+The return on curb appeal is out of proportion to its cost, which makes it one of the cheapest wins in selling your home.
+R5,000 on a garden cleanup, exterior paint, and a new front door handle can pull in more buyer interest than R30,000 on a kitchen update that buyers never see until they've already decided whether to book a viewing.

 Book your professional photographer after all exterior work is complete.
 Ask them to shoot the front of the property in the best light, usually early morning or late afternoon, when shadows are soft and the exterior colours are at their most flattering.
 The hero image of your listing deserves the same care as the preparation that went into the property itself.